-The plenum heater will be usually installed inside the heat pump, as described in the Installation Basics chapter.
-If the blower is installed in the side discharge position, the plenum heater will be installed in the discharge ductwork outside the unit, at least 12" away from any flexible duct collars.
+The plenum heater will be usually installed inside the air handler, as described in the Installation Basics chapter.
+If the plenum heater will be installed in the discharge ductwork outside the unit, it should be at least 12" away from any flexible duct collars.
 There is an accessory plenum heater with a wider cage profile available that is more suitable for duct installation.